We’re here for you

 If you have a card but need help finding your library card number or PIN, please give us a call or send an email.
 We can look up for information and get you online in no time.

 You can also leave a message after hours, and we’ll call you back.

-Library staff have been working very hard to find ways to serve you.
-On the new “Virtual Library” page, you’ll find tons of content, with more added every day.
+On our Adults Browse Page, you’ll always find tons of content, with more added every day.
 We have virtual events hosted by our branch staff, cooking videos by our Food Literacy Specialist, book lists, how-to blogs, and so much more.

 We have lots of ways to keep you reading.
 Here are ways to access e-books, audiobooks, magazines, and newspapers.

 E-Books and Audiobooks via OverDrive

 The Library has over one million digital titles available for download in book e-book and audiobook format.
 Every week, we highlight new and interesting books on our main page.